 If you’re currently studying for your degree, you might be thinking about applying to some graduate schemes in the food industry.

 Available to recent university graduates, graduate schemes are a mixture of entry-level roles and training programmes, which typically introduce you to working at the company and give you the opportunity to develop practical experience in different areas and departments.

 If you want to apply for a graduate scheme while you study, it’s important to do so within the first three years after graduating.
 If you want to launch into your career right after finishing your studies however, you should begin applying to graduate programmes during your final year of university, as companies typically recruit their cohorts a year in advance.

-If you’ve ever made yourself a cup of coffee or hot chocolate, it’s very likely you’ll have come across JDE Peet’s already.
+If you’ve ever made yourself a cup of coffee or tea, it’s very likely you’ll have come across JDE Peet’s already.
 Available in over 100 markets and with 19,000 associates, it’s fair to say the company has an expansive global reach.
 There’s a huge demand from consumers for its products, “Last year we served 4500 cups of coffee and tea every second globally,” explains Dr Jade Phillips, External Technology & Science Specialist at JDE Peet’s.
 The company owns over 50 brands, including Douwe Egberts, Kenco, Senseo, Pickwick, L’Or and Tassimo to name a few.

 Some of the career opportunities offered by JDE Peet’s include:

 - Development Specialist: works on development of capsules and getting commissioning from the factories on the new lines and the new recipes.